The orderly classification of information is everything. It is essential, it brings order from chaos. It combines utility and beauty.

 I worked all night, doing nothing.

 With quill in hand, I recorded the night's events.
 Nothing?
 A waste of time?
 I do not think so.
 I am no Healer, no Auror and no warrior.
 I did what I could, what I do best.

 Historians will thank me; Auror Shacklebolt has already thanked me, and taken a copy of my information.

-Is one tragedy less than another simply because there are fewer corpses?
-Or is it greater because several of the victims were teenagers?
+Is one tragedy less than another simply because it was long ago, or because there are fewer corpses?
+Is it greater because several of the victims were teenagers?

 I am approached by an Auror, a woman named Phillipa.
 She takes me to a classroom filled with her harassed and extremely busy colleagues.
 I answer their questions.
 The Aurors, too, are attempting to make order from chaos and my notes provide them with vital information.

 Remus Lupin was killed by Anton Dolohov, I tell them.
 I give the names of those who witnessed his death, and reported it to me when his body arrived.
 Dolohov was subsequently stunned by Professor Flitwick, but died when a giant thrown boulder landed on his unconscious body.

 'He didn't suffer then?' one Auror mutters.
 'Pity.'

 Lupin's wife was killed by her aunt, Bellatrix Lestrange.
 Bellatrix was, in turn, killed by Molly Weasley.
 The remains of Bellatrix's husband, Rodolphus, were found in the forest; he was full of Acromantula venom.
 No witnesses have come forward.
 Perhaps his death was an accident.
 As I continue down my list, I am thanked and thanked again.